Skip to content

 Note that here the node has to be either nodeA or nodeB, not the heat node!
 E.g. the nodes from the wind_aggregated group_unit_node are tied to the nodes from the focus_nodes group_node only when they share same nodes (e.g. wind_aggregated__wind_plant_1__nodeA and focus_nodes__nodeA have nodeA in common).
 The group_unit_node can include other flows but only the ones that are have a node that is inside the focus_nodes group are included in the result table under the focus_nodes group.

-Connections are simplified by creating groups connections_country_x and connections_country_y and adding the relevant connections with group_connection_node relationship.
+Connections are simplified by creating groups connections_country_x and connections_country_y and adding the relevant connections with group_connection_node entity.
 Again the node has to be either nodeA or nodeB to be included in the results.

 Output aggregate flows graph